defenestrator/Laravel-BDD-CI/readme.md

 SESSION_DRIVER=file
 ```

-Terminal:
+Then in Terminal:
-- `cp .env.behat .env.behat.travis`
+`cp .env.behat .env.behat.travis`

-- add this to your behat.yml:
+Then add this to your behat.yml:

 ```yaml
 default: